nithronium/atakip-vulnerabilities/README.md

 #### 1- Gain access
 In order to reproduce the vulnerability, an attacker has to have an access to a registered user on the system.
 The access to the portal is only provided to the people who owns a yellow cab and who is using the EN Taksi application (the main solution provider for the yellow cabs in Izmir, Turkey).
 An attacker could gain access by either finding a friend/relative who owns a yellow cab and has access to the system, or can brute-force since there is no re-captcha or similar application that blocks the automated requests and since the usernames are only at the form of 35TXXXX (where XXXX is a 4 digit number ranging from 5000 to 8000).
 Also most of the registered users use simple passwords like 123456 which makes the attackers job even easier.

+In my case I was checking the information for my father's car, and only then realized the information was being passed visible to the eye.

 #### 2- Send requests
 After having the access to the portal, user is greeted with a website where they can perform basic queries to get information about their cab.
 It is exactly at that point where an attacker can easily start data mining.
 First, a user can send a request for seeing the GPS data of their car, which sends a request to the website **https://portal.entaksi.com.tr**